Presents...

 Pacific Great Eastern reaches CN in Prince George, BC - 1st rail connection.

-Pacific Electric sells remaining passenger business.
+Pacific Electric sells remaining passenger business to Metropolitan Coach.

 McGinnis image hits the New Haven.